Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 drop-in compatability with the stock Android OS on the Cosmo Communicator will no longer available.

-CoDiOS will be using MsgPack bidirectionally with the MTK processor and ST32 chip.
+CoDiOS will be using Protocol Buffers bidirectionally with the Cosmo.

+A custom set of crates is in progress to implement the codebase for this protocol, and UART handlers.

+`codid`, the companion project to CoDiOS will be responsible for handling CoDiOS communications.
+It will also be compatiable with stock CoDi.

 All communication will still be performed over serial.

-The bootloader of the CoDi processor will be modified to accept both stock CoDi firmware (traditional flashing), and CoDiOS.
-A special header will be sent before the updates, which advises the bootloader on the type of firmware being sent over serial.
-CRC checks will be stringent, and successful flashing will be verified by the bootloader once its complete, and sent back to the flashing tool.

-### Microcontroller
+## Microcontroller

 The chip used for the cover display is a STM32 microprocessor, specifically, a STM32L4R9AII6.